Acid Trip – Psychedelic Ride Inside The Mind

 - Hallucinations and illusions are also common

-- Echo-like distortions in sound and/or the feeling of connecting to music on cellular level
+- Echo-like distortions in sound or the feeling of connecting to music on a cellular level

-LSD is, perhaps, most famous for it’s psychological effects, which can either be pleasurable or result in a bad trip.
-Experts still don’t understand why some are good and others are bad and it’s impossible to predict which way an experience will go, even for regular users.
-What’s known is that acid can result in a deep cognitive shift while on the drug.
+LSD is, perhaps, most famous for its psychological effects, which can either be pleasurable.
+Unfortunately, experts still don’t understand why some are good, and others are bad, and it’s impossible to predict which way an experience will go, even for regular users.
+What’s known is that acid can result in a profound cognitive shift.

-- When it is good, users feel a happy disconnect from reality, a sensation that they’re floating, have decreased inhibitions and feel as if they understand the world in a deeper, more spiritual way.
+- When it is good, users feel a happy disconnect from reality, a sensation that they’re floating, have decreased inhibitions, and feel as if they understand the world in a more profound, more spiritual way.

-There is a number of common side effects users experience, though they vary depending on a person’s physiological response.
+Users experience some common side effects, though they vary depending on a person’s physiological response.
 These can include: